voytech/tabulate/README.md

 - You need to preserve styles across different output files.

-- You want to be able to implement own attributes.
+- You want to be able to implement your own attributes.

 - You want to use extensible and type-safe API (DSL)